gfengster/primefinder/README.md

 The service is a Restful API and coded in Java with SpringBoot.
 Its build tool is Maven.

 The project includes algorithm, integration tests.
-The result of the service compares to an external resources https://primes.utm.edu/howmany.html and https://miniwebtool.com/list-of-prime-numbers.
+The result of the service compares to external resources https://primes.utm.edu/howmany.html and https://miniwebtool.com/list-of-prime-numbers.
 The CI/CD pipeline is built in GitHub.
 The project was developed, tested on Ubuntu 20.04.2 LTS.

 The service can take the maximum upper number is long.